paul-reiners/super-duper-drive/README.md

 1. Managing user access with Spring Security
  - Restrict unauthorized users from accessing pages other than the login and signup pages.
 Created a security configuration class that extends the `WebSecurityConfigurerAdapter` class from Spring.
 This class is in a package reserved for security and configuration.
 This package is called `security`.
  - Spring Boot has built-in support for handling calls to the `/login` and `/logout` endpoints.
 I used the security configuration to override the default login page with one of my own, discussed in the front-end section.
- - You also need to implement a custom `AuthenticationProvider` which authorizes user logins by matching their credentials against those stored in the database.
+ - I implemented a custom `AuthenticationProvider` which authorizes user logins by matching their credentials against those stored in the database.

 2. Handling front-end calls with controllers